drmonkeysee/ecs-scheduler/README.md

 }
 ```

+Now we have a second job that also launches the `sleeper-task` task but with the environment variable `SLEEP_SECONDS` set to 10.
 To get a sense of what our scheduler state is overall we can get the list of jobs:

 ```sh
 > curl -i http://localhost:5000/jobs